|Course Number:||EDU 5515 C31|

 1. Teachers are Committed to Students and their Learning

 2. Teachers Know the Subjects they teach and How to teach those Subjects to Students

 3. Teachers are responsible for Managing and Monitoring Student Learning.

 4. Teachers Think Systematically about their Practice and Learn from the Experience.

 5. Teachers are Members of Learning Communities.

-• Completion of four weekly modules using the Moodle learning management system through Castleton University is mandatory (module assignments and due dates/times outlined on Moodle LMS course home page).
+• Completion of four weekly modules using the Canvas learning management system through Castleton University is mandatory (module assignments and due dates/times outlined on Canvas LMS course home page).
 It is expected that you will spend approximately 3 hours per week engaging in course content.
 You may log in at any time of the day or night to complete assignment

 • Completion of the final project and summary of learning.